When You Tell Me That You Love Me: With Dolly Parton

-The song was recorded in a duet form by American singer Dolly Parton and Spanish singer Julio Iglesias for the latter's 1994 album Crazy.
-A single was released in 1994 which managed to chart in the Netherlands for three weeks: entering at position 48, peaking at 45, and in its final week charting at number 49.
-Parton included this song on her 4-disc compilation box set, The Tour Collection.
+"When You Tell Me That You Love Me" was recorded in a duet form by American singer Dolly Parton and Spanish singer Julio Iglesias for the latter's 1994 album Crazy.
+It was produced by Albert Hammond and David Foster, and released as a single by Columbia Records.
+It charted in the Netherlands for three weeks: entering at position 48, peaking at 45, and in its final week charting at number 49.
+Parton included the song on her 4-disc compilation box set, The Tour Collection.

 Critical reception

+L. Katz from AllMusic remarked that "Parton's vocals soar on the duet".
 Fell and Rufer from the Gavin Report wrote, "It's hard to beat the box office combo of a ladies' man and a man's woman.
 Julio and Dolly get the David Foster treatment with an expensive sounding arrangement worthy of such stars."
+Alan Jones from Music Week stated that Iglesias "blends well" with Dolly Parton.

 Music video

-The accompanying music video was directed by John Hopgood, and was filmed for the single at Oheka Castle on Long Island's north shore.
+The accompanying music video for "When You Tell Me That You Love Me" was directed by John Hopgood, and was filmed for the single at Oheka Castle on Long Island's north shore.
 The sepia-toned clip features Iglesias and Parton singing in separate rooms and a love scene involving a younger couple.
 At the end of the video Parton and Iglesias are shown leaving the castle.
 Parton having changed from a white nightgown into a black cocktail dress.